ClickCease

 Can I get divorced without going to court?

-In cases where both parties agree on all aspects of the divorce (an uncontested divorce), it is possible to finalize the divorce without a court hearing.
-However, the divorce paperwork still needs to be submitted and approved by the court.
+Yes, if both parties agree on all aspects (an uncontested divorce), it’s possible to finalize without a court hearing.
+However, paperwork still needs court approval.
+This streamlined process can save time and reduce legal fees.

 What is the difference between legal separation and divorce?